Alien9427/hzl/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Hi!
 I am currently an associate professor at the <a href='https://nwpu-brainlab.gitee.io/index_en.html'> BRAIN LAB </a> of Northwestern Polytechnical University, Xi'an, China.
+I graduated from Beijing Normal University with a Bachelor's degree in 2015, and graduated from Chinese Academy of Sciences with a Ph.D degree in 2020.
+During 2018-2019, I was a visiting scholar at German Aerospace Center (DLR), co-supervised by Prof. Mihai Datcu.
+Since Nov.
+2020, I have been a faculty member of school of automation, NPU.

 My research interest includes Synthetic Aperture Radar (SAR) image interpretation, eXplainable Artificial Intelligence (XAI), and knowledge-guided data science.
 I have published more than 20 papers at the top journals and conferences with total <a href='https://scholar.google.de/citations?user=oqkhjW0AAAAJ&hl=zh-CN'><img src="https://img.shields.io/endpoint?url={{ url | url_encode }}&logo=Google%20Scholar&labelColor=f6f6f6&color=9cf&style=flat&label=citations"></a>.